mdda/mdda.github.io/_posts/AI/2022-09-15-presentation-at-mlsg.md

 The meetup was titled "World of Diffusion", and was in two parts:

 1. How Diffusion Works - My talk
-    Although the mathematical foundations of diffusion can be a little daunting, This talk will also highlight the practical techniques that practitioners are using to enable these models to achieve results more quickly, and with higher controllability.
+  +  Although the mathematical foundations of diffusion can be a little daunting, This talk will also highlight the practical techniques that practitioners are using to enable these models to achieve results more quickly, and with higher controllability.
 It also turns out that the 'diffusion idea' can be extended way beyond the standard settings.

-2. Investigating Prompt Engineering on Diffusion Models - Sam Witteveen Stable Diffusion is taking off across the internet and it is amazing the results you can get.
-But what prompts and words can you use to get even better images and in styles you want.
-Sam will walk you through techniques and code for getting the best prompts to generate high quality images - Code Notebooks will be shared.
+2. Investigating Prompt Engineering on Diffusion Models - Sam Witteveen
+  +  Stable Diffusion is taking off across the internet and it is amazing the results you can get.
+But what prompts and words can you use to get even better images and in styles you want?
+Sam also walked through techniques and code for getting the best prompts to generate high quality images - and shared his Colab Notebooks.

 There's a [video of me doing the talk on YouTube](https://youtu.be/hVk7Py1c24Q) (this is a slightly longer version than the one at the MeetUp,